IS IT ILLEGAL TO RECORD AUDIO ON SECURITY CAMERA?

 Security Cameras with Audio Capabilities are technologically, yes.
 Your CCTV system is fully capable of recording sound.
 Most cameras are either equipped with microphones or have an input for an external mic.
 For commercial cameras, it’s typically the latter.
 Many CCTV microphones can record quality audio up to six meters away.

 Adding audio capability to your security cameras can help make your business safer, more productive, and secure because it allows owners to hear conversations and helps them to better protect their employees.
 However, using an audio recording device, such as a security cameras system with audio, to record telephone and phone conversations, or conversations in a room or car, is illegal.

-Even United States Code, Title 18, Section 2510 says that verbal communication between two people believing that their conversation is not being intercepted is justifiable reason to assume it is not being recorded.
+Even United States Code, Title 18, Section 2510 says that verbal communication between two people believing that it doesn’t intercept their conversation is justifiable reason to assume it is doesn’t record.
 In plain words, it means that security cameras with audio are not legal unless both parties know it is taking place.
 In order for security cameras with audio to be legal, one or all parties (depending of the state you live in) must be literally told that recording is occurring, and there must also be a sign posted that clearly reveals that audio recording is taking place.

 By choosing to remain in your place of business, they are in effect giving legal consent to being recorded.
-However, if you're considering to add security cameras with audio or hidden security cameras with audio to your security camera system, you’ll want to carefully research the security cameras with audio laws in your state to avoid potential lawsuits and/or criminal charges.
-Recording conversations with a security cameras system with audio can be a violation of privacy, so it’s crucial to not only research – but also understand your state’s laws.
+However, considering adding security cameras with audio or hidden security cameras with audio to your security camera system.
+So, you’ll want to carefully research the Florida surveillance camera laws in your state to avoid potential lawsuits.
+As well as avoid criminal charges.
+Recording conversations with a security cameras system with audio can be a violation of privacy.
+So, it’s crucial to not only research – but also understand your state’s laws.

 * Please note: Dicsan Technology assumes no liability or responsibility for the use or installation of security cameras system with audio that do not comply with local standards, or laws.